codatio/codat-docs/docs/underwriting/process-loan.md

 ---
 title: "Demo app in action"
-description: "Understand how to follow the end-to-end application process steps as intended in the underwriting demo app"
+description: "Follow the end-to-end application process steps of the underwriting demo app to start an application, analyze it, and make a decision on the loan request"
 ---
 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-## 🚀 In this section, you will...
+### 🚀 In this section, you will...
 * Review the basic process flow followed by the demo app,
 * Create a new loan application,
 * Create a Codat company and connect it to the Codat Sandbox,